Permissions required by Adaxes

 - UM Management – to be able to manage the Unified Messaging feature.

-Azure AD domains are managed using an application account.
-For more details about how to register Adaxes as an app in Azure and what permissions this app requires, see Register Adaxes as an app in Microsoft Azure.
+Microsoft Entra domains are managed using an application account.
+For more details about how to register Adaxes as an app in Microsoft Entra ID and what permissions this app requires, see Register Adaxes as an app in Microsoft Entra ID.